joaks1/PyMsBayes/doc/source/tutorials/background.rst

 between 5--10 million years as we are between 0--5, even though we suspect the former is quite improbable *a priori*.
 So, why does this matter?
-Well, if we were correct *a priori*, and the likelihood of all three species diverging between 5--10 million years is nearly zero, we have imposed a very strong "penalty" for models with more divergence-time parameters.
+Well, if we were correct *a priori*, and the likelihood of the three species diverging between 5--10 million years is small, we have imposed a very strong "penalty" for models with more divergence-time parameters.
 The :math:`\divModel{3}` will integrate over a :math:`5 \times 5 \times 5` cube
 with very small likelihood, but a lot of prior weight, which will result in a